 a process developed by a psychologist and international peacemaker named Marshall

 Rosenberg.
-Three key NVC principles that inform my therapeutic approach are that all human beings have the same universal needs; everything we do or say is an attempt to meet needs; and everybody's needs matter.
+Four key NVC principles that inform my therapeutic approach are that all human beings have the same universal needs; everything we do or say is an attempt to meet needs; our feelings alert us to our needs; and everybody's needs matter.

 NVC is an approach to life in general and healing in particular that I find to be incredibly powerful for transforming inner conflicts as well as conflicts with others.
 NVC is much more than a

 communication tool: it is a way of viewing ourselves and others from a compassionate lens, and this empathic perspective is central to my approach.